rdkcentral/firebolt-certification-suite/Docs/Request_Overrides.md

 ## getAppState:

 ### Request override
-- The `getAppState` request override Sends message to the platform to call the WebSocket handler and to retrieve the status of all apps..
-This function has to be added in config module `requestModules/fcs.js` file.
+- The `getAppState` request override sends message to the platform to retrieve the status of all apps.
+This function should be added in config module `requestModules/fcs.js` file.

 #### Request format for getAppState request override function: